 Queering the Museum Audio Guides

-University of Winnipeg students developed Queering the Museum Audio Guides*, responding to content highlighted on a “Pride Tour” offered by the Canadian Museum for Human Rights.
+University of Winnipeg students developed Queering the Museum Audio Guides* from January-April 2018, responding to content highlighted on a “Pride Tour” offered by the Canadian Museum for Human Rights.
 The Guides are intended to critically engage listeners/museumgoers and raise the bar of expectation around how museums and other sites that contribute to public discourse on historical and contemporary issues represent queer issues and lives.

 - “Pink Shirts & Pariahs: Anti-Bullying Discourse in the CMHR” by Jade DeFehr